NickChlam/AzureFunctionsDemo/readme.md

  # Azure Functions Demo -
-## Aure Function Workflow:
+## Azure Function Workflow:
 ![](https://krevaas.com/flow.png)

 ### 1) Payment Web-hook -> OnRentalPaymentRecieved.cs
-* This function has an HTTPTrigger which desterilizes the body of the request as a \<RentalPayment\>
+* This function has an HTTPTrigger which deserializes the body of the request as a \<RentalPayment\>
 * This function is triggered (locally) when a Post request is made to **http://localhost:7071/api/OnRentalPaymentRecieved** with a body of:
 ```json
       {